arrigonialberto86/funtime/transfer.md

 `include_top` is set `False` in order to exclude the last three layers (including the final softmax layer with 200 classes of output).
 We are basically 'chopping off' the external layers to replace them with a classifier of our choice, to be refitted using a new training dataset.

-`x = GlobalAveragePooling2D()( x)` is used to convert the input to the correct shape for the dense layer to handle.
+We now stack on top of the Inception-V3 model (the 'chopped' version) our classifier. `x = GlobalAveragePooling2D()( x)` is used to convert the input to the correct shape for the dense layer to handle.
 This means that this function 'bridges' from the convolutional Inception V3 layers to the Dense layer that we use to classify our guitars in the final layers.
 ```python
 layer x = base_model.output x = GlobalAveragePooling2D()( x)
 # let's add a fully-connected layer as first layer